 During your travel in Iceland on a Hertz rental car you can come a cross situations where you need assistance.
 Below is a list of issues and how to resolve them on the spot or how to proceed if you need assistance.

-In case of injury call 112.
+In case of injury call 112 and find the Icelandic police.

 Our vehicle emergency number is +354 858 0499.